Our narrative is non-linear – yet rich – in character.

 In 2004, Vanderbilt acquired the world renowned neurotology practice started by Dr Michael E. Glasscock, III.
 Dr Glasscock started and edited the American Journal of Otology, edited the premiere text, Surgery of the Ear, developed a voluminous practice of complex otologic surgery, and created an enormous outcomes database which still expands daily.

-Since 2009, Roland D. Eavey, MD, SM, has served as the Bill Wilkerson Center Director and Guy M. Maness Professor and Otolaryngology-Head and Neck Surgery Department Chair.
 The department has clinician depth, research richness, educational style and size, and outreach opportunities that have expanded in multiples with no sign of slowdown in an exciting trajectory.